csxiera/PGx-Imputation-Analysis/README.md

 ## Setup

 **Note:** Due to GitHub's file size limitations, the GWAS data is not included in this repository.
-Data can be downloaded from shared OneDrive folder named `Thesis Data` <br>
+Data can be downloaded from shared OneDrive folder named `Thesis Data`. <br>

+**Note:** The steps for QC filtering and normalization, outlined at the end of this file, have already been completed.
+The resulting `_norm.vcf` files, found in the shared folder, are used in the subsequent analyses.

 To prevent file path errors, store GWAS data in a directory named `PGx-Data` under the following subdirectories: